Monday, 11 September 2017

 DKW enthusiasts, Paul and Jill W found this DKW roadster in country South Australia several years ago.

-Restoration was finally completed in mid-2016 and the car debuted at the Bay to Birdwood.
+The restoration was completed in mid-2016 and the car debuted at that year's Bay to Birdwood.
 It has also been featured in Restored Cars Magazine.

 1937 DKW roadster (Victoria)